steveseguin/vdo.ninja/README.md

 ## Server side / API software?

 The Server-side software is hosted by my other project, https://Steves.app and https://meshcast.io  I have not made the server side software public yet, but it remains free to access and use.
+If it gets abused, I'll put up restrictions.
+I do my best to not collect data of any type, but I may do so to improve the service, such as monitoring site usage, logging errors, or ensuring reliable connectivity.

 Idea, feed back, bugs, etc -- all welcomed

 ## License

 License?
 Well, currently it is free to use and modify however you wish.
 Please link back here if redistributing.
-I reserve the right with release future versions that may not be free or may have a difference liceence agreement.
+I reserve the right to  release future versions that may not be free or may have a difference liceence agreement.
 I cannot be held responsible for what you do with my software and if my server goes down, I will not be responsible for that either.